 All that said, West Malaysians are still amongst the most friendly people in Asia.
 It is however interesting to see the differences between West, Sarawak, and Sabah Malaysians.

 This is very interesting in terms of trying to learn what language to speak.
 Many people in Malaysia speak English, so getting around big towns or tourist areas is easy.
 After that, though they won't fully admit it, things are broken up into cultural areas.

 In other words go to Chinatown and it's chinese that's mainly spoken.
-Little India and Hindi/English is prevalent.
+Little India and Tamil/English is prevalent.
 Then add in some Malay and you'll be hard pressed at just finding one dominant language.